Home

 The goal of all SMFTS classes is to instill in the students the necessary knowledge, skill and attitude for them to handle handguns safely, responsibly and effectively but safety is the primary consideration in all firearms training.
 It will be the first thing that we teach and it will be stressed at all stages of training both in the classroom and on the range.

-For NRA courses students will receive a student packet before the start of instruction that includes an NRA manual covering the material to be taught, a certificate of completion and other useful material related to the class.
+NRA self-defense courses students will receive a student packet before the start of instruction that includes an NRA manual covering the material to be taught, and and other useful material related to the class.
+A certificate of completion will be presented to those who meet the course standards.

 We urge students to bring a pen or pencil and notebook.